trustedanalytics-ng/user-management/README.md

 * Global SysOp invitation.
 Admin user can send a email with invitation to create an organization and Org SysOp account;
 * Org SysOp invitation.
 Org SysOp can create new accounts for org users and send email with instructions how to log in.

-The service allows for SysOps not only invite new users, but also remove them and give them a role inside organization or a specific space.
+The service allows for SysOps not only invite new users, but also remove them and give them a role inside organization.
 All of these operations are performed against UAA and Cloud Controller.

 Required services